axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-case-widget.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Portal supports creating custom action buttons for specific needs.
 By clicking on this buttons, a custom process is triggered.

-Follow these steps to create it:
+Follow these steps to implement it:

    #.
 Create a new process that will be triggered after clicking on the custom action button.
 In this example, the process will destroy the case.